ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 - Train your ear to recognize harmonic partials and their ranks
 - Practice tuning safely without risk to real instruments
 - Analyze and replicate the characteristics of an acoustic piano, including inharmonicity
+- Define the tuning method in a few lines using a simple grammar that establishes relationships between notes
 - Propose and test multiple tunings in real-time before applying them to the actual instrument
 - Use perfect unison with ViGAPhone’s output to tune real instruments quickly and precisely
 - Perform spectral analysis to detect unwanted resonances or harmonization issues